trizkynoviandy/feature-selection-guide/README.md

    - Mutual Information is a statistical measure that quantifies the dependence between two variables.
    - It is used in feature selection to evaluate the relationship between each feature and the target variable.

+6. Hierarchical Voting

+   - It combines multiple feature selection algorithms, assigning scores to features and aggregating them for a final determination of important features.
+It is a robust approach for complex datasets.

 Each technique is accompanied by code examples.
 The Jupyter Notebook files are interactive and allow you to experiment with the code and explore the impact of different parameters.

 ## Getting Started